espnet/espnet/doc/espnet2_task.md

 ```

 ## Data input system
-Espnet2 also provides a command line interface for inputting and
+Espnet2 also provides a command line interface to describe the training corpus.
-loading data used in training.
-On the contrary, unlike `fairseq` or
-training system such as `pytorch-lightining`,
+On the contrary, unlike `fairseq` or training system such as `pytorch-lightining`,
 our `Task` class doesn't have an interface for building the dataset explicitly.
 This is because we aim at the task related to speech/text only,
 so we don't need such general system so far.